Vizzuality/half-earth-v3/_docs/scientists/precalculated-data.md

 # Precalculated data AOIs
 The precalculated refers to the summary data that results from crossing a geometry with several data sources to obtain information in that area for biodiversity and other contextual layers.
 It uses the same steps than the AOIs, the only difference is that they are run beforehand and the data is stored in AGOL, instead of being run on the fly inside the platform.
 The main reason is that the size of the geometries is too big to be run in a timely way on the fly.

-The precalculated data appears as part of the `Areas of Interest` (as a dropdown menu where the user can select to see data from National Boundaries, Subnational Boundaries or Protected Areas) and is also used to show the data of the `Places for Half Earth Future`.
+The precalculated data appears as part of the `Areas of Interest` (as a dropdown menu where the user can select to see data from National Boundaries, Subnational Boundaries or Protected Areas) and is also used to show the data of the `Places for a Half-Earth Future`.

 Dropdown menu: